Krystal Jung

-Chrystal Soo Jung (born October 24, 1994), professionally known as Krystal Jung, is an American and South Korean singer and actress.
+Chrystal Soo Jung (born October 24, 1994), known professionally as Krystal Jung, is an American and South Korean singer and actress.
 She debuted in 2009 as a member of the South Korean girl group f(x) and has further participated in SM Entertainment's project group SM the Ballad.
 Aside from group activities, she has also acted in various South Korean drama series such as The Heirs (2013), My Lovely Girl (2014), Prison Playbook (2017), The Bride of Habaek (2017), Player (2018), Search (2020), Police University (2021), and Crazy Love (2022).

 Early life and education

 Jung was born as Chrystal Soo Jung in San Francisco, California, where her family settled from South Korea in the 1980s.
 She holds dual citizenship in the United States and South Korea.

 During a family trip to South Korea in early 2000, at the age of five, Jung and her sister Jessica Jung were spotted by SM Entertainment, which earned her a cameo appearance in Shinhwa's "Wedding March" music video.
 SM offered Jung and her sister singing and dancing lessons in order to professionally train them for a music career.
 However, the offer was turned down by her parents, who reasoned that she was too young, so they only allowed her sister to join the company at first.
 Her sister later debuted as a member of the girl group Girls' Generation.
 They have since appeared together in many events.

 After moving to South Korea, Jung attended Korea Kent Foreign School, then graduated from Hanlim Multi Art School on February 7, 2013, where she was honored with an achievement award.
 She also attended Sungkyunkwan University, where she majored in Theater.